DareDevil539/shoesforeveryone/README.md

 # TENTech
-This web-site will be create for my own porfolio
+This web-site was created for my own portfolio